njgibbon/fend/README.md

 Consistent is clean.
 Clean is good.
 Don't overthink it. :ok_hand:

+# GitHub Action
+TODO

 # Details
 * Fend always ignores all '.git' directories.
 To skip anything else see **Configuration**.

 # TODO
 ## Docs
-* Tests doc.
 * Readme docs.
 * GH Action release.
-* Recommend skip list.
+* Research doc with examples of binary skip configs.
 ## Code
 * Finish testing.
 * Define and use data structures for ScanConfig and ScanResult.
-* Time the scan and add to results.
+* Time the scan and add this to ScanResult.
-* just one type feature!
-* total and percentages on scan results.
+* Percentages to ScanResult and output.
+* Target mode feature.

 # Usage
 ```